-- Employees may raise a complaint, or suspicion, to one of the contact points named below (see diagram).
-Employees filing a report decide for themselves according to the circumstances and their perception of the matter, which contact point is the most appropriate.
-Employees raising a complaint, or a suspicion, will not suffer any detriment provided the issue is raised in good faith to one of the contact points.
-This also holds true in cases where the complaint or suspicion proves to be unfounded after detailed investigation. - The Ethics Officer maintains silence about the identity of employees that have filed a report, and the other contact points do so on request.
-In specific
+- Employees may raise a complaint or suspicion to one of the contact points named below (see diagram).
+Employees filing a report decide for themselves - according to the circumstances and their perception of the matter - which contact point is the most appropriate.
+Employees raising a complaint or a suspicion will not suffer any detriment, provided the issue is raised in good faith to one of the contact points.
+This also holds true in cases where the complaint or suspicion proves to be unfounded after detailed investigation. - The Ethics Officer maintains silence about the identity of employees who have filed a report, and so do the other contact points if so requested by the filing employee.
+In specific cases, it may become necessary to reveal the identity of such employees to a limited circle of people in order to investigate the matter adequately or if the matter touches on legal or regulatory disclosure obligations.
+In all these cases, the revelation of identity will be made in the manner that best protects the interests and integrity of the employees who made the report.

-- cases it may become necessary to reveal the identity of such employees in order to investigate the matter adequately, or if the matter touches on legal or regulatory disclosure obligations. - The Ethics Officer decides whether there will be an investigation in a particular case and how such a potential investigation will be organised. - The Ethics Officer confirms the receipt of his/her complaint or suspicion to the relevant employee, and if necessary under the circumstances, replies within three working days; the Ethics Officer hereby expressly undertakes to take appropriate action if required under the circumstances.
+- The Ethics Officer decides whether there will be an investigation in a particular case and, that being the case, how such investigation will be organised. - The Ethics Officer confirms the receipt of the complaint or suspicion to the relevant employee, and if necessary under the prevailing circumstances, replies within three working days; the Ethics Officer hereby expressly undertakes to take appropriate action if required under the relevant circumstances.